-Fall’s here, y’all.
-And while we know in Texas autumn is more of a concept than a climate-based phenomenon, it’s still a choice time of the year to celebrate the season’s delicacies, primarily pumpkin.
-Get knee deep in the season’s harvest at the Dallas Arboretum, where Autumn at the Arboretum has returned for the season!
+Fall’s almost here, y’all.
+And while we know in Texas autumn is more of a concept than a weather-based phenomenon, it’s still a choice time of the year to celebrate the season’s delicacies, primarily pumpkin.
+Get knee deep in the season’s harvest at the Dallas Arboretum, where Autumn at the Arboretum has returned!

 Every year, the Dallas Arboretum holds their beloved (and highly acclaimed) autumn festival.
 The expression “everything is bigger in Texas” holds true at the Arboretum.
-Now in its 19th year, Autumn at the Arboretum features a dazzling display of autumn flowers embellished with the likes of 100,000 pumpkins, gourds, and squash sourced from the pumpkin capital of Texas, Floydada.
+Now in its 20th year, Autumn at the Arboretum returns on Saturday, September 20, with a dazzling display of autumn flowers embellished with the likes of 100,000 pumpkins, gourds, and squash sourced from the pumpkin capital of Texas, Floydada.

-Per custom, the festival will feature daily programming such as their scavenger hunts, seasonal tastings, pumpkin hikes, squash art, and horticulture presentations.
+Per custom, the festival features daily programming such as their scavenger hunts, seasonal tastings, pumpkin hikes, squash art, and horticulture presentations.

 Visitors can also expect special live music and performances throughout the season.